Skip To Main Content

 exterior photo of fowler middle school

-• Upgrade security and fire systems
+• Upgrading security and fire systems

-• Provide modern technology and updated curriculum
+• Providing modern technology and updated curriculum

 icon with wrench and hammer